Louisiana has largest drop in unemployment rate of all states since last year

-BATON ROUGE, La. – (7/19/19) Today, Gov. John Bel Edwards issued the following statement on Louisiana’s declining unemployment, which saw the biggest drop among the states in the past year and is the lowest unemployment rate in 11 years.
+BATON ROUGE, La.
+(KTAL)– (7/19/19) Yesterday, Gov. John Bel Edwards issued the following statement on Louisiana’s declining unemployment, which saw the biggest drop among the states in the past year and is the lowest unemployment rate in 11 years.

 Louisiana’s seasonally adjusted unemployment rate in June 2019 is 4.3 percent, which is a .7 of a percentage point decline since June of 2018, the largest such drop for any state.
 Louisiana’s unemployment rate is the lowest it has been since January 2008.